spacemeshos/quicksync-rs/README.md

 4. If you see a `state.sql` file in this folder, delete it.
 Otherwise, continue to step 5.
 5. Open the Windows Powershell in this folder.
 You can do this by holding the "shift" key, right-clicking, and selecting the "Open PowerShell here" option.
 6. Inside the powershell, type `.\quicksync.exe --help` and press enter.
 This will show you the available options.
 7. We want to download the state database.
 Type `.\quicksync.exe download --node-data <path-to-your-node-data-folder>`.
-Note that the node data folder can be identified by the other folders and files it contains such as `bootstrap/`, `p2p/`, `genesis.json`, etc. A lot of smeshers label the node data folder as `sm_data` or just `data`.
+By default, the node data folder is located in the `C:\Users\{USERNAME}\AppData\Roaming\Spacemesh` directory and can be identified by the other folders and files it contains such as `bootstrap/`, `p2p/`, `genesis.json`, etc. A lot of smeshers label the node data folder as `sm_data` or just `data`.
 In the official Spacemesh docs and guides, this folder has been labelled as `node_data`.
 8. Wait for the process to complete.
 The `quicksync-rs` utility will download, unzip, and verify the downloaded state.
 9. Your node data folder should now have the latest `state.sql` file.